pie/terms/terms.md

 If any provision of this agreement is prohibited by law or judged by a court to be unlawful, void or unenforceable, the provision shall, to the extent required, be severed from this agreement and rendered ineffective as far as possible without modifying the remaining provisions of this agreement, and shall not in any way affect any other circumstances of or the validity or enforcement of this agreement.

-##22.
-Time of the Essence##

-Throughout delivery of the Contract, time shall not be of the essence, except where it is expressly stated to apply.

 ##23.
 Rights of Third Parties##